-3. FINANCIAL MANAGEMENT AND NTD
+3. FINANCIAL MANAGEMENT AND NATIONAL TRANSIT DATABASE (NTD)

-The recipient must have financial policies and procedures; an organizational structure that defines, assigns and delegates authority; and financial management systems in place to match, manage, and charge only allowable cost to the award.
-The recipient must conduct required single audits and provide financial oversight of subrecipients.
+The TTP recipient must have financial policies and procedures; an organizational structure that defines, assigns and delegates authority; and financial management systems in place to match, manage, and charge only allowable cost to the award.
+The recipient must conduct required single audits, as required by 2 CFR part 200 and provide financial oversight of subrecipients.

-- 1. Does the recipient's financial management system allow it to prepare reports and trace funds adequately to establish compliance with award terms and conditions? - 2.
-Does the recipient correctly draw down and track the use of Federal funds for eligible expenses and disburse advance payment funds within three business days? - 3.
-Has the recipient complied with requirements for charging indirect costs to Federal Transit Administration (FTA) awards? - 4.
-Has the recipient conducted the required Single Audit, submitted the required documentation to the Federal Audit Clearinghouse (FAC) and FTA, and resolved any identified issues? - 5.
-Does the recipient have financial resources to provide local share for active awards and to adequately maintain and operate FTA-funded assets? - 6.
+- 1. Does the TTP recipient have financial management policies and procedures in place for managing Federal awards, establishing internal controls, ensuring timely distribution of funds, and determining allowability of costs? - 2.
+Does the TTP recipient's organizational structure clearly define, assign, and delegate appropriate authority for all financial duties and require that those duties are 1) carried out by properly qualified personnel, 2) segregated within the organization, and 3) subject to review to ensure that adequate internal checks and balances exist? - 3.
+Does the TTP recipient's financial management system allow it to prepare reports and trace funds adequately to establish compliance with award terms and conditions? - 4.
+Does the TTP recipient correctly draw down and track the use of Federal funds for eligible expenses and disburse advance payment funds within three business days? - 5.
+Has the TTP recipient complied with requirements for charging indirect costs to Federal Transit Administration (FTA) awards? - 6.
+Has the TTP recipient conducted the required Single Audit, submitted the required documentation to the Federal Audit Clearinghouse (FAC) and FTA, and resolved any identified issues? - 7.
+Does the TTP recipient have financial resources to provide local share for active awards and to adequately maintain and operate FTA-funded assets? - 8.
+Does the TTP recipient adequately ensure oversight of subrecipient's financial management system? - 9.
 Did the TTP recipient provide a complete NTD report of all transit operations?

-- Recipient Information Request - Financial statements or comprehensive annual financial reports for the past three years - Financial policies and procedures that includes allowability of cost and timely distribution of funds - Cash Management Improvement Act of 1990 (CMIA) agreements - Most recent variance report(s) demonstrating that budget/actual comparisons are completed for awards - Financial plan projecting revenues and expenses for the next three years (or longer), including the assumptions and notes to the financial plan - Operating and capital budgets for the past three years - NTD Reports for the past three years.
+TTP Recipient Information Request

+- Financial policies and procedures that includes allowability of cost and timely distribution of funds - Organizational chart for Tribe as a whole and the transit and financial office(s) - Sample worksheet(s) used to track transit-related operating and capital expenditures and support ECHO drawdowns - Current indirect cost rate approval letter from the Department of Interior, if not in TRAMS - Most recent variance report(s) demonstrating that budget/actual comparisons are completed for awards - Financial plan projecting revenues and expenses for the next three years (or longer), including the assumptions and notes to the financial plan